-When a card specifies a selection that is not normally made by any player and there is a tie ("most Cunning personnel," "personnel with the highest cost," etc.) the owner of the card specifying the selection chooses from each eligible possibility.
+When a card specifies a selection that is not normally made by any player and there is a tie ("most Cunning personnel," "personnel with the highest cost," etc.) the player who commands the card specifying the selection chooses from each eligible possibility.